 - Learning to manage feelings and emotions responsibly

-- Learning to change addictive thinking patterns
+- Learning to change addictive thinking problems

-- Identifying and changing mistaken core beliefs that promote irrational thinking.
+- Identifying and changing mistaken core beliefs that promote irrational thinking

 I will encourage and support you as you work your way free of substance abuse and maladaptive behaviors that threaten to steal your life and your sanity.
 I truly value the opportunity to work with you to realize your goal of a better life by helping you develop new coping skills and maintaining the ground you gain.